top of page

 Be a Community Archivist: Add to the archive by clicking on the lockbox!

-Examples from our archive
+Examples from our Community Open Source Archive

 The Rescue Station Archive: Is an Open Source community project serves as a resource for artists and the community to preserve and share documents related to artist's lifetime journeys engaging them in their later years or after their passing.
 From years of experience, it has become evident that while family members often retain and pass down artwork, crucial documents, such as articles, exhibition records, and professional correspondence, many items & objects are frequently discarded or overlooked.
 This archive seeks to ensure that those materials recorded are preserved, providing a historical record of the artist and their work for future reference by appraisers, archivists, and researchers.